lolzorz/rollingSwipeBack/README.md

 # rollingSwipeBack

+##About
   iOS,lite view controller manager a set of views and you can swipe back/back to root,with 3D transform animation